brunaccampos/PoroelasticityFEM/README.md

 ## Available modules

 - `RunSim`: main function to run.
-This is where the configuration file is read and the main function is called.
+This is where the configuration file is read and `main` is called.
 The existent configuration files are listed within this file.
 - `RunTests`: used to test the code functionalities.
 Contains patch tests and manufactured solution tests for the uncoupled equations.
 - `StudyWaveVelAtt` and `StudyWaveVelAttContours`: functions used to plot wave velocity and attenuation patterns; contain various sets of material parameters to be chosen from.